 It’s the perfect time to pack up the family and head to the John Day Fossil Beds in sparsely populated Eastern Oregon.
 Not only does more sun shine here than in the western side of the state, you can experience time-travel fun with virtually no crowds.

-Keep in mind that the wintertime solitude of the eastern part of the state an can also make for challenging travel conditions: many services may close for the season, business keep unpredictable hours and weather can make remote roads sketchy.
+Keep in mind that the solitude of the eastern part of the state can also make for challenging travel conditions in the winter: Many services may close for the season, business keep unpredictable hours and weather can make remote roads sketchy.
 Plan ahead and consult TripCheck.com, which offers updates on driving conditions and travel services.

 From rolling hills along the mighty Columbia River, the landscape changes to farmsteads and wind farms before the white pyramids of Mt.
 Hood, Mt.
 Adams and Mt.
 Jefferson steal the view.
 After 55 miles of this easy-on-the-eyes route, everyone will want to stop at Shaniko, an authentic ghost town crumbling into the sagebrush and juniper.
 In summer, a few services are open, but in winter you experience its empty and eerie state — which also means no restrooms.
 Wander around the 40-plus buildings, including the Columbia Southern Hotel, jailhouse and schoolhouse.

 Welcome to the John Day Fossil Beds Clarno Unit

 Driving 16 miles, now on Highway 218, you’ll come to magnificent palisades that welcome you to the first of your main destinations, the John Day Fossil Beds Clarno Unit.
 It’s worth walking all three of the unshaded rocky trails, 1.25 miles in length together.
 You’ll reap great views and photo opportunities up the palisades.
 But once you reach the Trail of Fossils, keep a sharp eye out for fossilized wood and leaves in the formations.
 They are not easy to spot.